ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance: Experiments

 \paragraph{Sr3D and Nr3D.} The Sr3D dataset~\cite{achlioptas2020referit3d} contains 83,572 template-based utterances leveraging spatial relationships among objects to localize a referred object in a 3D scene.
 The scenes are constrained to have no more than six distractors, i.e., objects belonging to the same category as the target.
 The Nr3D dataset~\cite{achlioptas2020referit3d} provides annotations for the ScanNet~\cite{dai2017scannet}, an indoor 3D scene dataset, comprising 45,503 natural and free-form utterances.
 The dataset includes 707 distinct indoor scenes with target objects belonging to 76 fine-grained categories.
 Two distinct data splits are employed in Sr3D and Nr3D, namely the ``Easy" and ``Hard" splits that differ based on the number of distractors in the scene, and the ``View-dependent" and ``View-independent" splits that vary based on whether the referring expression relies on the speaker's viewpoint.

-\paragraph{ScanRefer.} The ScanRefer dataset~\cite{chen2020scanrefer} annotates 800 indoor scenes in ScanNet~\cite{dai2017scannet} and contains 51,583 utterances, composed of 36,665 samples for the training set, 9,508 for val set, and 5,410 for the test set.
-Depending on whether there are objects of the same target class in the scene, the dataset can be split into two parts, i.e., the ``Unique" part and the ``Multiple" one.
+\paragraph{ScanRefer.} \blfootnote{$^\dagger$We reproduce the results based on the official open-source code~\cite{huang2022multi} on a single NVIDIA A100 GPU.} The ScanRefer dataset~\cite{chen2020scanrefer} annotates 800 indoor scenes in ScanNet~\cite{dai2017scannet} and contains 51,583 utterances, composed of 36,665 samples for the training set, 9,508 for val set, and 5,410 for the test set.